Pro wrestling star James 'Kamala' Harris dies at 70

 World Wrestling Entertainment confirmed his death in a statement Sunday.

-Kenny Casanova, who co-wrote Harris’ autobiography, wrote on social media that Harris died from COVID-19.
+Kenny Casanova, who co-wrote Harris’ autobiography, wrote on social media that Harris died from COVID-19, the disease caused by the novel coronavirus.
 He was 70.

 In recent years, Harris had suffered from many health ailments, including having both legs amputated because of diabetes.